AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/index.md

 Since the announcement of the book many have encouraged us, provided feedback, and improved the writting.
 In no particular order, we are grateful to
 Chris Thorgrimsson, CH, Torsten Bergmann.

+We are also deeply grateful to
+- Lam Research for sponsoring part of this work
+- INRIA Chile for helping us with the infrastructure